Asymptotic expansions for a class of generalized holomorphic Eisenstein series, Ramanujan's formula for $\zeta(2k+1)$, Weierstrass' elliptic and allied functions: Derivation of the transformation formula

 We are now ready to prove Theorem~1.
 Suppose temporarily that $\si>2$.
 The proof starts by splitting the defining series in (1.1) as

 say, where

 and further splitting shows

-Here we replace $-n$ with $n$ on the second line of (4.10), and set $\mp z=e^{\mp\pi i/2}\ta$ in each summand on the right sides.
+Here we replace $-n$ with $n$ on the second line of (4.10), and set $\mp z=e^{\mp\pi i/2}\ta$ in each summand on the right sides of (4.10) and (4.11) respectively.

 Throughout the following, we write $w=u+iv$ with real coordinates $u$ and $v$, and denote by $(u)$ the vertical straight path from $u-i\infty$ to $u+i\infty$.
-Then the $(m,n)$-sums for $m\neq-\al$ on the right sides of (4.10) and (4.11) are further transformed by substituting the expressions
+Then the $(m,n)$-sums with $-\al\neq m$ on the right sides of (4.10) and (4.11) are further transformed by substituting